PJ Piesko, Hosea Nelson, Matt DiLeo, Nate Schweers and Nate Green will join OU in the fall of 2014

 Oakland faced Toledo at the Baseball Complex at Scott Park.
 The Golden Grizzlies lost 3-2 on March 21, 2012.

-John Musachio enters his eighth season overall and sixth as head baseball coach at Oakland University.
+John Musachio just completed his eighth season overall and sixth as head baseball coach at Oakland University.
 Musachio was named The Summit League Coach of the Year in 2012, becoming the first-ever OU coach to earn that distinction.

 The Golden Grizzlies had their finest season inside The Summit League in 2012.
 OU finished 15-6 and a half-game behind 13-time champion Oral Roberts.
 Oakland won 21 of its final 29 games en route to setting a new school record with 15 league wins.
 The 25 wins was the second-most in the Division I era, behind only the 28 wins in 2000.

 Since Musachio took over the baseball program, the Golden Grizzlies have broken multiple school records and continue to make appearances in The Summit League tournament.
 Prior to 2008, Oakland had made a total of three appearances in the league tournament in eight seasons.
-Under Musachio's direction, the Grizzlies are coming off tournament appearances in 2 of 3 seasons and will serve as the tournament host in 2013 for the first time in program history.
+Under Musachio's direction, the Grizzlies are coming off tournament appearances in 3-of-4 seasons, including back-to-back No. 2 seeds.

 Under the tutelage of Musachio, several players have made professional debuts.
 Left-handed pitcher Hayden Fox (2010-12) was taken in the 2012 Major League Baseball Amateur Player Draft in the 21st round by the Miami Marlins and signed, forgoing his senior season.
 Shortstop D.J.
-Jarrad (2008-11) signed a free agent contract with the Chicago White Sox in 2012 and just completed his first season of professional baseball.
+Jarrad (2008-11) signed a free agent contract with the Chicago White Sox in 2012.
 Right-handed pitcher Shane McCatty (2008-09) was selected in the 34th round by the Washington Nationals in 2009 and played for the Single-A Potomac Nationals in `12.

-For the first time in program history, Oakland had two incoming commitments, Skylar Janisse and Brett Impemba, each being drafted in the 2011 Major League Baseball First Year Player Draft.
+For the first time in program history, Oakland had two incoming commitments to get drafted in the Major League Baseball First Year Player Draft, Skylar Janisse and Brett Impemba.
+The Golden Grizzlies have had a player drafted in the MLB Draft in three straight years.

-In the Musachio era, eight Golden Grizzlies have garnered all-league accolades and three first-team honorees.
-Oakland has placed six players on the all-tournament teams in two of the last three seasons.
+In the Musachio era, 11 Golden Grizzlies have garnered all-league accolades and five first-team honorees.
+Oakland has placed six players on the all-tournament teams in three of the last four seasons.
+Most recently, left-handed pitcher Jason Hager and right-handed closer Russell Luxton Jr. garnered All-Summit League first team accolades.
+Luxton broke the school record with 20 saves, finishing tied for third in league history.

 Rob Merkle was named ESPN The Magazine Academic All-District in consecutive seasons and Taylor Traub was named Hollie Lepley Senior Scholar-Athlete Award winner, given annually to the top senior student-athlete who has excelled in and out of the classroom.